tundish/blathnaid/blathnaid/book/chapters.rst

 Checks
 ------

 Many times Jack was stopped and asked to explain who he was.
-Luckily the locket did the trick.
+Luckily the Locket did the trick.
 Whatever it stood for, the Guards evidently knew it, though Jack himself was none the wiser.

 Krol